tsolakisgeo/DHAW2022/_syllabus/19-section.md

 ---
-class: 19
+class: 20
-day: Wednesday, November 9
+day: Friday, November 11
-title: 'Digital Objects and Copyrights'
+title: 'EFES: How to publish your EpiDoc texts'
 tags:
 ---